jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/IteratorIntroduction/task.md

-During container exploration, we have encountered iterators many times, and it is not surprising since they are strongly tied with each other.
+During container exploration you will encounter iterators many times, and it is not surprising since they are strongly tied with each other.

 In C++, [iterators](https://en.cppreference.com/w/cpp/iterator) are objects that allow us to traverse the container and access its elements.
 Basically, it is a view on an element of a container.
 They provide unified interface to the elements of various containers.